CMA Awards honor Loretta Lynn while Luke Combs wins album of the year

 The superstar trio performed a medley of Lynn's hits including "You Ain't Woman Enough," "Don't Come Home A-Drinkin'" and "Coal Miner's Daughter" as images of Lynn were projected behind them and audience members sang along.

-Lainey Wilson was the leading nominee at Wednesday's show and Alan Jackson will receive this year's Lifetime Achievement Award.
+Lainey Wilson was the leading nominee at Wednesday's show and Alan Jackson received this year's Lifetime Achievement Award.
 Wilson earned nominations in six categories, including female vocalist and album and song of the year.

 Jordan Davis' "Buy Dirt" won the night's first honor, for song of the year.
 The song featured CMA Awards host Luke Bryan, who Davis called to the stage to hug.